flobee/public/shell/gitea/install/README.md

 ## Getting started:

-+ Edit `config.sh` to setup your needs.
-(By default you will be asked for each action)
++ Check `config.sh-dist` and setup your `config.sh` to overwrite defaults (by default you will be asked for each action)

 + Copy all files to the server where you want to run gitea.

-    `scp ./this/sources/gitea/install root@server:/home/git/tea/`
+    `scp ./sources/to/gitea/install root@server:/home/git/tea/`

 + Log-in at the server (or ssh remote call) and
-    - run `/home/git/tea/runner.sh`
+    - run `/home/git/tea/install/runner.sh`

 Feel free to run the single scripts like: `backup.sh`, `download.sh`, `install.sh` or `update.sh`.